garciparedes/ringer/README.md

 ## Description

-Large-scale data structures supported by the file-system.
+Large-scale data structures hosted on the file-system.

 ## Installation